Preshy/preshy.github.io/about.md

 - Watch movies when I can
 - Not being a fashionable person

-I currently work at Vesicash Innovative Technologies Limited as an Engineering Manager.
+I currently own and work at [DebugHunters.com](https://debughunters.com) as the Founder and CTO (Chief Technology Officer).
 I've previously had gigs and worked with

+- Vesicash Innovative Technology Limited:
+	- I worked as a lead developer and engineering manager
+	- I built the api's and backend systems that powers their escrow technology
+	- I lead a team of 5 developers
+	- I worked closely with the management team to establish tech relationships with partners and businesses

 - Incollab Corp:
 	- I worked as the lead developer